Espressive/esp-fe-test/README.md

 We're prodiving you with a head start with this web app that already includes most of the UI components that you'll need, as well as the basic structure of a redux application.

 Your job is to complete this web app with the tasks outlined below.
-Each of these are in the Tasks section at the top of the document so it is easier keep track of them and make sure you complete them all before submitting your fork.
+Each of these are in the Tasks section at the top of the document so it is easier keep track of them and make sure you complete them all before submitting your branch.

 It will probably be helpful to you to read all of these instructions before you get started.